SR80-app/SR80-Manuals/user-manual.md

 - All videos (the local-storage thumbnails get cleaned up too)
 - All tests, oil samples, repair history, tech assignments, and tech history
 - All notes, issue checks, and service reasons attached to that item
-- Audit log entry stamping which admin pulled the trigger
+- Audit log entry stamping which admin pulled the trigger plus the reason they picked

 The job itself stays put — only the one item is deleted.

+**What gets kept:**

+A small permanent record (a "tombstone") is written for every item deleted this way.
+It lives at the bottom of the affected Job Detail under a **Deleted Items** section that only appears when the job has at least one tombstone.
+Each entry reads **"Deleted by {admin's name} — {reason} — {timestamp}"** with the item descriptor on the line above and the free-text detail underneath if you picked Other.
+The name comes from the employee record of whoever entered the admin PIN; if that record has been removed since (rare), the device label shows as a fallback, then "Unknown."
+The tombstone survives even if the whole job is later purged from the Pending Deletion queue — so the audit trail is durable.
+There's no way to remove a tombstone from the app.

 **When this won't work:**

+- You're not an admin — the Admin Settings screen isn't reachable in the first place.
 - No internet — Storage file cleanup can't run offline, so the whole action is blocked.
 The error message will say so.
 - Job number doesn't exist — lookup fails with "No job found."
 - Item number doesn't exist on that job — lookup fails with a count of how many items the job actually has (helpful for catching off-by-one mistakes).
 - Wrong PIN — same lockout behavior as any other admin action (five strikes and the device is locked out for a minute).
+- Reason is "Other" with no detail — the Delete This Item button stays disabled until you add a detail line.

 **This is permanent and there is no undo.** If the preview card's status or equipment details don't match what you expected, that's a sign you may be about to delete the wrong item or one that's been worked on.
 Bail out and double-check.

 **Why isn't this on the item card itself anymore?**

 Earlier builds put **Delete Item** on a long-press context menu on the item card.
 That stomped on the long-press path for **rolling an item back a step** on the Repair History header — admins couldn't walk an item back without the delete menu hijacking the gesture.
 Moving the delete behind an admin-menu lookup keeps the long-press gesture lane free for rollback (and any other inline long-press surface on the item card).
+The display-only **Deleted Items** section at the bottom of Job Detail is just a history readout — there's no delete affordance there either.

 **What if the item has unique photos or notes I want to keep?**